Greenstand/treetracker-infrastructure/sealed-secrets/README.md

 # Usage: Creating Sealed Secrets With Kubeseal

+## Using our script:

+Run scripts/create-secret.sh to perform an interactive, automated sealed secret creation routine.
+You will need kubectl access to the k8s cluster to successfully run this script.

+## Manually:

-## 1. Creating a temporary k8s secret to be encrypted
+### 1. Creating a temporary k8s secret to be encrypted
-`echo -n TEST | kubectl -n development create secret generic treetracker-test-secret --dry-run=client --from-file=jwt=/dev/stdin -o yaml >treetracker-test-secret.yaml`
+`echo -n $SECRET | kubectl -n $NAMESPACE create secret generic $RESOURCE_NAME --dry-run=client --from-file=$KEY_NAME=/dev/stdin -o yaml >treetracker-new-secret.yaml`

 This will create a new file called **treetracker-test-secret.yaml** that will be used as input to Kubeseal.

 Remove any unnecessary metadata such as **creation timestamp, namespace**.
-## 2. Using Kubeseal to create a SealedSecret resource
+### 2. Using Kubeseal to create a SealedSecret resource
 `kubeseal -n development -o yaml <treetracker-test-secret.yaml >treetracker-sealed-secret.yaml`

 This will create a new file called **treetracker-sealed-secret.yaml** that can be safely committed to source control.

 Remove any unnecessary metadata such as **creation timestamp, namespace**.

-## 3. Deploy newly created SealedSecret
+### 3. Deploy newly created SealedSecret
 `kubectl -n development create -f treetracker-sealed-secret.yaml`

 You will now see a SealedSecret resource along with a Secret resource created.